 Using the national unclaimed money online database is super easy, and also completely free.
-Simply enter your name and click GO.
+Simply click Search by State, and select your state to visit your state’s unclaimed money website.
 Then, look through the list of people with your name and select someone with your name located an address where you used to live.
 You will want to check this list under every name you’ve ever used (including maiden names and former married names, if applicable), and check every year or so.

 I just checked it a few months ago, and now there is something else on there, from an address where I lived in the mid-1990s.
 You may not even remember why you have the unclaimed money coming, and it sometimes doesn’t say what it’s for.
 Both times I’ve checked for my sister under her maiden name, several years apart, I found over $100 in unclaimed money for her that she had no idea existed.